SharonLutz/reverseDirection/README.md

 After the SNP G, exposure X, and outcome Y are generated, then the reverseDirection function runs the MR Steiger approach to determine if the exposure X causes the outcome Y.

 ## Output
 This function outputs the percent of simulations where the correct direction is detected between the exposure X and outcome Y using the MR Steiger approach.
-The R functions outputs the percent of simulations where the 3 cases are detected:
+The R functions outputs the percent of simulations where the 3 cases detailed in (Hemani et al., 2017) are detected:

 ### case 1: X->Y if the p-value from the Steiger corrrelation is less than alpha and p-value from the MR approach is less than alpha and the steiger correlation Z>0
 ### case 2: X<-Y if the p-value from the Steiger corrrelation is less than alpha and p-value from the MR approach is less than alpha and the steiger correlation Z<0